xxks-kkk/linuxjedi.co.uk/content/pages/landing.md

 before becoming a longhorn, I spent two years working as a software engineer on [Db2 for Linux, UNIX and Windows](http://www.ibm.com/analytics/us/en/technology/db2/).

-I'm interested in system especially the distributed system and database.
+I'm interested in system especially the distributed system and security.
 Also, I have a side interest in language, which usually leads to NLP.
 You can find more about me on my [LinkedIn page](http://cn.linkedin.com/in/zhu45), [resume]({attach}/assets/zeyuan-hu-cv.pdf) or [CV]({attach}/assets/zeyuan-hu-cv-long.pdf).
 I enjoy writing ([here](http://zhu45.org/blog2/) and [there](http://zeyuanhu.wordpress.com/)), cooking, [singing]({filename}songs.md),